Breath odor is the scent of the air you breathe out of your mouth. Unpleasant breath odor is commonly called bad breath.

-- Is there a recent sore throat, sinus infection, tooth abscess, or other illness?
+- Have you had a recent sore throat, sinus infection, tooth abscess, or other illness?

 - What other symptoms do you have?

-The physical exam will include a thorough inspection of the mouth and the nose.
+The physical exam will include a thorough inspection of your mouth and nose.
 A throat culture may be taken if you have a sore throat or mouth sores.

-In rare cases, diagnostic tests that may be performed include:
+In rare cases, tests that may be performed include: